Nolle10/simple-fortune-cookie/README.md

 ## Folders

-- `backend`: a Go server that serves api requests
+- `backend`: a Go server that serves API requests
 - `frontend`: an HTTP webserver (in Go) that you can view in your browser

 ## Eficode Notes